1995 NBA Finals: Houston Rockets

 The Rockets entered the 1994–95 season as defending champions.
 They had won their first eight games of the season, the first defending champions to have won their first eight games of their season since the 1987-88 Lakers.
 However, they struggled to maintain last season's form due to injuries and off-court-distractions.
 On February 14, the Rockets acquired Clyde Drexler from the Portland Trail Blazers, but the trade of a hometown hero (Drexler was a teammate of Olajuwon at the University of Houston) did not improve matters, and the Rockets settled for the sixth seed with a 47–35 record.

 However, Houston once again lived up to its Clutch City reputation come playoff time.
 En route to the Finals, the Rockets defeated three teams with 55 or more victories.
 They began by ousting the Utah Jazz in five games (the Rockets trailed 2–1 after three games), then repeating last season's comeback effort over the Phoenix Suns (wherein the Rockets trailed 3–1 after four games).
 In Game 7 of that series, Phoenix led Houston 51–42 after the first half before Houston mounted a comeback to get the series win, 115–114.
-After dispatching the Suns, the Rockets outclassed the top-seeded San Antonio Spurs in six games of the conference finals to become the first six seed to reach the NBA Finals since 1981.
+After dispatching the Suns, the Rockets upset the top-seeded San Antonio Spurs in six games of the conference finals, in which the first five games of the series were won by the road team, to become the first six seed to reach the NBA Finals since 1981.
+Like in the 1994 Finals, Olajuwon outplayed his contemporary at center, the league's Most Valuable Player, David Robinson.

 Orlando Magic

 The Magic were only in their sixth season of existence, but they were a team on the rise.
 Led by All-Stars Shaquille O'Neal and Penny Hardaway, new acquisition Horace Grant, and franchise cornerstones Nick Anderson and Dennis Scott, the Magic rolled through the Eastern Conference, winding up with a then-franchise best 57–25 mark.

-Orlando's road to the Finals began with a convincing 3–1 series win over the Boston Celtics.
+Orlando's road to the Finals began with a convincing 3–1 series win over the Boston Celtics, which was the last game at the famous Boston Garden.
 They followed it up with a six-game ouster of Michael Jordan (returning from an 18-month retirement) and the Chicago Bulls in the second round, and in the conference finals, they vanquished the Indiana Pacers in a tough seven-game series.